 Chinese duck soup are not as common although always welcomed.
-This article presents three recipes.
-One is a festive dish and two are great leftover duck recipes.
+This article presents four recipes.
+One is a festive dish and three are great leftover duck recipes.

 In the Singapore street food scene, duck is most popular braised in fragrant brown stew and served with rice and taro (a Teochew dish) or roasted to crispy perfection and served with white steamed rice (a Cantonese dish).